 EMC has no information in order evaluate major changes introduced by NTA in 10.6 for ongoing activities, such as box construction.
 Currently, only about 25-30% of boxes (temporary support) completion is achieved and delays on D Walls are increasing.
-Duration of box construction has been reduced using, what EMC believe to be quite optimistic rates, allowing to keep the main milestones of project as in scheduled in 10.5.

 In addition, it is now proposed to have an early start of TBM works "TBM first" designed in Sch 10.6 for mid 2017, an action that may effect all on-going activities, a point we address further in this report.